CMU-Integrated-Design-Innovation-Group/PITSA/README.md

 ## Folder and File Descriptions

-### RBS_codes
+### PITSA_1.0
-The folder “RBS_codes” contains the Python scripts and the results for the two  continuous constraint satisfaction problems.
+The folder “PITSA_1.0” contains the Python scripts and the results for the two  continuous constraint satisfaction problems.
 These Python scripts are executed using two computing resources, including a laptop with one GPU and a server with one GPU.
+The problem definitions and code lists are also included in the folder as a PDF file.

 #### Problem2D_Laptop
-The folder “Problem2D_Laptop” contains the following five Python scripts for implementing the sampling-based exhaustive search method, the region-based exhaustive search method, and the GPU-based iterative parallel classification method to solve the two-dimensional continuous constraint satisfaction problem involving birds function.
+The folder “Problem2D_Laptop” contains the following five Python scripts for implementing the sampling-based exhaustive search method, the region-based exhaustive search method, and the GPU-based parallel region classification method to solve the two-dimensional continuous constraint satisfaction problem involving birds function.
 These Python scripts are executed using a laptop with one GPU.

 -  IA_GPU.py: The Python script “IA_GPU.py” realizes several basic interval arithmetic operations on GPU.